polopolyps/workoliday/README.md

 ## How to add Workoliday to your project

 ### Binary dependency
+The binary dependency is most useful for demo purposes.
+It requires a Greenfield Times installation, since it will add the workoliday templates to Greenfield Times content.
 In the top pom.xml of your project, add a dependency to the workoliday plugin.
 ```xml
 <dependencies>
     <dependency>